 In her memoir Five Chimneys, Auschwitz survivor Olga Lengyel writes that Grese had many affairs with other Nazis, including Mengele.
 When it came time to select women for the gas chamber, Lengyel noted that Irma Grese would purposely pick out the beautiful female prisoners due to jealousy and spite.

 According to professor Wendy A. Sarti’s research, Grese had a sick fondness for striking women on their breasts and for forcing Jewish girls to be her lookout as she raped inmates.
 As if this wasn’t enough, Sarti reports that Grese would sick her dog on prisoners, whip them constantly, and kick them with her hobnailed jackboots until there was blood.

 Lastly, the Jewish Virtual Library wrote that Grese had lampshades made from the skin of three dead prisoners.

 But as the Allies loosened the Nazis stranglehold on Europe, Grese went from destroying people’s lives to trying to save her own.

 In the spring of 1945, the British arrested Grese, and, along with 45 other Nazis, Grese found herself accused of war crimes.
 Grese pleaded not guilty, but the testimony of witnesses and survivors of Grese’s mania got her convicted and sentenced to death.

 On December 13, 1945, Grese was hanged.
-At just 22 years old, Grese has the distinction of being the youngest person hanged under British law during the 20th century.
+At just 22 years old, Grese has the distinction of being the youngest woman hanged under British law during the 20th century.